virginianegri/PollyApp/README.md

 A Nodejs based application that exploits Text-to-Speech service provided by Amazon Polly to perform the following transformations
 * Convert text file (.txt format) to audio file (.mp3) and multiple text files simultaneously present in a folder to multiple audio files.
-* In addition to that the main functionality is to read the footer notes in the Microsoft PowerPoint Presentation (.pptx format), converting them to audios using Amazon Polly and then inserting those audios in the corresponding slides in the deck.
+* Read the footer notes of a Microsoft PowerPoint Presentation file (.pptx extension), convert them into audios using Amazon Polly and insert the audio files into the corresponding slides in the deck

 ## Requirements